karmab/kcli/uci/README.md

 virsh net-start cinet
 ```

--  You can then use the plan files and scripts in the [uci](https://github.com/karmab/kcli/tree/master/uci) directory (You might want to tweak the openstack.sh to match your external network setup)
+-  You can then use the plan files and scripts in the [uci](https://github.com/karmab/kcli/tree/master/uci) directory

 ```
 kcli plan -f uci.yml uci